shamsazad/SearchAndText/README.md

 * You can call them.(should be something different we can think of it later)
 * I would suggest even friend position is not seen we can send message or assign task.
 * Friend can mark complete as soon as it is done.
+* Friends get remainder and notification if they are near store or near things to do.

 Things to do